Building Microservices with ECS: Architecture and Design Patterns

 Amazon ECS Overview

-Amazon ECS is a fully managed container orchestration service that allows you to run, stop, and manage Docker containers on a cluster.
-It provides features like auto-scaling, service discovery, and load balancing, making it an ideal choice for deploying microservices.
+Amazon ECS is a fully managed container orchestration service for running Docker containers on a cluster.
+It handles auto-scaling, service discovery, and load balancing out of the box, which is why it fits the microservices deployment model well.

 Architecture of Microservices on ECS